 Dr. Anna Schur teaches courses in nineteenth-century British and Russian literature and culture, Dickens, Dostoevsky, representations of criminality in Russian and British literature, law and literature.
 Her recent publications include the book Wages of Evil: Dostoevsky and Punishment (Northwestern University Press, 2012) and articles “‘Maria Ivanovna Was Reclining on a Settee’: Gleb Uspensky’s Search for a New Optics” in the Slavic Review and “Punishment and Crime” in Dostoevsky in Context, eds.
 Deborah Martinsen and Olga Maiorova.
 (Cambridge University Press, 2015).
 Web site

-Dr. Mark C. Long teaches courses in American literary and cultural studies, poetry and poetics, the environmental humanities, writing and the teaching of writing, and literary criticism and theory.
+Dr. Mark C. Long has been a member of the English faculty since 1998.
+He teaches courses in American literary and cultural studies, poetry and poetics, the environmental humanities, writing and the teaching of writing, and literary criticism and theory.
 A fourth-generation Californian, Dr. Long grew up in the north county of San Diego, where he spent his childhood riding waves along the coastline of California and Mexico and as a professional skateboard rider.
 Following a decade living and working on the Eastern slope of California’s Sierra Nevada mountains—as a professional athlete, teacher, amateur naturalist, and mountaineer—Dr. Long received a BA from Ithaca College and an MA and PhD from the University of Washington in Seattle.
 Dr. Long’s most recent publication is Approaches to Teaching the Works of Ralph Waldo Emerson.
 You can learn more about his professional work at The Far Field as well as his classroom and student work at The Far Field Learning Lab

 Dr. Meriem Pagès teaches a range of courses on medieval literature, including Chaucer, Medieval literature, history, and iconography, Medieval and modern images of Islam, Nineteenth- and twentieth-century medievalism, and Irish literature.
 She specializes in the image of Islam in medieval Europe, the depiction of women in medieval literature, and the representation of the Middle Ages in popular culture, and pedagogy.